Read Our New Project Report About Bitcoin (BTC) - The World's Largest Cryptocurrency

 4.2 Updated roadmap

-Allow Deposits and withdrawals of Ethereum-based assets using the Matic Plasma implementation in alpha
+Allow Deposits and withdrawals of Ethereum-based assets using the Polygon Plasma implementation in alpha

 Plasma - Cross-asset swaps between ERC721-ERC20, ERC20-ERC20, ERC721-ERC721) on testnet